henchc/cloud_scraping_workflow/README.md

 # cloud_workflow
-scripts and instructions for common cloud workflow
+scripts and instructions for common cloud scraping workflow